rizh-am/bhaskar.photos/README.md

 ///NOT THE FINAL DRAFT///

-Just has a NavBar and some tests for using the Instagram API
+Just has a NavBar and some tests using some help from GitHub

 Will be updated soon...